OrchardCMS/OrchardCore/src/docs/guides/gulp-pipeline/README.md

 # Overview

 The client-side asset pipeline is powered by [Gulp](http://gulpjs.com), a popular open-source task runner based on [Node.js](https://nodejs.org) that can be used to automate a wide variety of tasks in a development workflow.
-The pipeline defines a set of Gulp *tasks* that can be executed by Gulp using either the command line or using the **Task Runner Explorer** tool window in Visual Studio 2015 or later.
+The pipeline defines a set of Gulp *tasks* that can be executed by Gulp using either the command line or using the **Task Runner Explorer** tool window in Visual Studio 2022 or later.
+For those using Visual Studio Code you can use its terminal.

 Physically, the client-side asset pipeline consists of two files in the Orchard Core solution folder:

-- `src/Package.json` contains information about the Node packages required by the pipeline.
+- `src/package.json` contains information about the Node packages required by the pipeline.
 This file tells the Node package manager (NPM) which packages it needs to download and install for the pipeline to function.
-- `src/Gulpfile.js` contains JavaScript code that defines a set of Gulp tasks and their implementation logic.
+- `src/gulpfile.js` contains JavaScript code that defines a set of Gulp tasks and their implementation logic.

 In Visual Studio you will find these files in **Solution Explorer** in a solution folder named `Solution Items`: